 A well designed and built solar system is ultra-reliable.
 We designed and self-built the system shown below in 2000.
 RV Books no longer owns that (Broome WA) property.
 It is now 2019, however, but it still works much as when new.

 Our previously-owned (3.8 kW) solar array – north of Broome (Western Australia)

 Going off the electricity grid – being free of Big Brother

-We are thus not entirely free of the grid – but have yet to draw from it.
-At night, (or when overcast) we run from battery power.
-During each day we sell 15-30 kWh (at a current 20 cents per kWh).
-That too is a ‘feel good’ factor.
+We are thus not entirely free of the grid – but only rarely draw from it.
+During most days we sell 15-30 kWh (at a current 20 cents per kWh).
+That is a ‘feel good’ factor.

 Control centre and battery of our current system in Sydney.
 It is on-grid but the electricity company pays us.